 Elsewhere inside the cottage is a double bedroom and bathroom.

-Outside, guests can get a bit closer to the picturesque views, by taking meal times to outside, in the picnic area located opposite the cottage or even in the small enclosed lawned garden.
+Outside, guests can get a bit closer to the picturesque views, by taking meal times to outside, in the picnic area located opposite the cottage or even in the small lawned garden.

 Pets are more than welcome on the property and off-road parking is also available.